How Often Should You Check Your Cholesterol?

 Losing excess weight can help lower cholesterol levels.

 Smoking damages your blood vessels and lowers HDL cholesterol.
-Quitting Smoking is one of the most significant steps for heart health.
+Quitting smoking is one of the most significant steps in heart health.

 If you consume alcohol, do so in moderation.
 Excessive alcohol intake can raise triglyceride levels.